sunlum/Deep-Semantic-Space-NST/README.txt

 Baseline：Neural Style Transfer(CVPR 2015) AND Neural Image Analogies

 The prior space segmentation and illumination information are used to guide the correct style migration.In addition, this method is introduced as an additional Loss Function and implemented in an optimized way.
+The VGG model file is in the directory, and you can train a new VGG model yourself if necessary.
+All the images we use are in the image folder.
 ====================algorithm procedure=====================
 ?
 Initialize the target image X as white noise or content image ?
 Given a content image, execute: